premAI-io/state-of-open-source-ai/fine-tuning.md

 2. The model's responses do not have the proper style or structure the user is looking for
 * Fine-tuning or few-shot prompting is applicable here

-A baseline LLM model cannot answer questions about content is hasn't been trained on. [source](https://www.tidepool.so/2023/08/17/why-you-probably-dont-need-to-fine-tune-an-llm) The LLM will make something up or hallucinate.
+A baseline LLM model cannot answer questions about content is hasn't been trained on. {cite}`tidepool-citation` The LLM will make something up or hallucinate.
 To fix issues like this, RAG is a good tool to use because it provides the LLM with the context it needs to answer the question.

 On the other hand, if the LLM needs to generate accurate SQL queries, RAG is not going to be of much help here.
 The format of the generated output matter a lot, so fine-tuning would be more useful for this use case.